CityOfDetroit/demo-tracker/README.md

 ### Deploy

 Run `npm run deploy`.
-This pipes `src/main.js` through Uglify to minify it, writes to `build/bundle.js`, and then publishes to gh-pages (kinda, still figuring this piece out).
+This pipes `src/main.js` through Uglify to minify it, writes to `public/bundle.js`, and then publishes to gh-pages.